Boxer

 Do they shed much?

-Like many breeds, they can be prone to specific conditions like heart issues and certain cancers, so regular vet checkups are vital.
+Like many large breeds, they can be prone to certain conditions such as hip dysplasia, heart issues, and certain cancers, so reputable breeding is essential.

 View Official FCI Standard